L3Skon/Machine_Learning/Sample Regression/Readme.md

 ## Results

-After analyzing the temperature data for the city of Århus, we were able to fit a linear regression model to the data and make predictions on the test set.
+After analyzing the temperature data for the city of Århus, I was able to fit a linear regression model to the data and make predictions on the test set.
 The mean squared error of the prediction was calculated to be 2.0065, indicating that the model was able to make fairly accurate predictions.

 ## Conclusion

-In this project, we were able to analyze temperature data for the city of Århus and build a simple linear regression model to make predictions on the test set.
+In this project, I was able to analyze temperature data for the city of Århus and build a simple linear regression model to make predictions on the test set.
 This analysis can be expanded upon by incorporating additional features or by analyzing temperature data for other cities around the world.